Hourly Rate Fee Agreements Between Attorney and Client

 Hourly rates may significantly vary.

 We have seen some lawyer's rates range from $200 to $1000 per hour.
-In 2021, our family law firm's hourly rates for attorney time range between $350 to $450 per hour.
-That is subject to change.
+For the year 2022, our family law firm's hourly rates for attorney time range between $395 to $595 per hour.
+That is subject to change and our rates may be different from that as of the date you read this page.

 We are not cheap.
 Be careful of lawyers who advertise cheap hourly rates.
 As the expression goes, cheap is not good, and good is not cheap.

 We are also not expensive.
 We have highly skilled attorneys and our senior lawyers come with over two decades of experience.
-Their rates as of the date we write this page are $450 per hour.
 We are aware there are other firms who have lawyers with the same or similar experience and charge more (sometimes much more) than that.

 With our family law firm, it is value - reasonable rates for excellent work.

-And our hourly rates for the non-attorneys at our firm (usually a paralegal or secretary) range between $100-$200 per hour.
+And our hourly rates for the non-attorneys at our firm (usually a paralegal or secretary) range between $150-$200 per hour.
 Such persons assist the lawyers with the documents and save our clients money.
+This is also subject to change.

 Hourly rate agreements should be in writing